Chicken Egg Color Chart by Breed | Complete Guide

 Let’s get started.

-Eggshell colors come from pigments, which are like natural dyes that color a chicken’s eggs.
-These pigments are put on the eggs as they are forming inside the hen.
+Eggshell colors come from pigments like natural dyes that color a chicken’s eggs.
+These pigments are put on the eggs as they form inside the hen.

-There’s a special part of a hen’s body called the shell gland, which is where most of this coloring magic happens.
+A hen’s shell gland is a special part of her body where most coloring magic happens.

 Brown eggs get their color from a pigment called protoporphyrin, while blue and green eggs get their hues from a pigment known as biliverdin.

-Interestingly, some breeds can produce pink-tinted eggs, which are often the result of a bloom or cuticle—a protective layer applied to the eggshell as it exits the hen.
+Interestingly, some breeds can produce pink-tinted eggs, often the result of a bloom or cuticle, a protective layer applied to the eggshell as it exits the hen.
 Occasionally, this coating can have a pinkish hue, giving the eggs a slight pink color.

 Other rare egg colors may result from genetic variations that cause unique pigmentations or combinations of different pigments.